FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

 defined in Pulse.
 This is a really simple program, but it already illustrates how Pulse and F* interact in both directions.

-In what follows, unless we really want to emphasize that a fragment of code is Pulse embedded in a larger F* context, when showing Pulse code, we'll just show the Pulse part, omitting the "\`\`\`pulse ... \`\`\`" delimiters.
+In what follows, unless we really want to emphasize that a fragment of code is Pulse embedded in a larger F* context, we just assume that we're working in a context where ``#lang-pulse`` is enabled.

 A Separation Logic Primer
 ^^^^^^^^^^^^^^^^^^^^^^^^^